sonofeft/RocketCEA/docs/_build/html/_sources/index.rst.txt

 .. note::

-    Python 3.8 on Windows has been problematic and is not fully supported.
+   On Windows, 32 bit python 3.8 and above are not supported.

-    Python 3.8 64 bit on Windows has been made to work by using the new os.add_dll_directory command to locate MinGW DLL libraries, however, 32 bit python 3.8 is not yet supported.
+   As of this writing (10/5/2021) 64 bit python 3.10 requires Unofficial Binaries to install numpy, scipy and matplotlib.

 RocketCEA
 =========